 RabbitAir MinusA2 – Quietest air purifier

-The RabbitAir MinusA2 happens to be the quietest and one of the most powerful top tier air purifiers at the same time.
+The RabbitAir MinusA2 happens to be the quietest and one of the most powerful top-tier air purifiers at the same time.
 It is my top pick for the best air purifier with air quality sensor when it comes to noise.
 It has dimensions of 20Â x 21.4 x 7 inches (H x W x D) and weighs 19.4 lb.
 It is also a very slim device which makes it possible to mount it on a wall, making it very convenient to place virtually anywhere.
-There are three different variations of Minusa2 air purifier – SPA 700/780A/780N which have some minor differences.
+There are three different variations of Minusa2 air purifiers – SPA 700/780A/780N which have some minor differences.

 In terms of the air filtration system, the RabbitAir Minusa2 is at the very top.
 You get 5 different filter types and an extra 6th one, tailored to your needs.
 This makes it a true flexible powerhouse and you can be sure that any and all air pollutants will be effectively removed from your air.
 Even the HEPA filter is not a normal one, but a BIOGS HEPA, which comes with an antibacterial coating.